YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 8|  | _ -> "failed\n"
 ```

-On the one hand, it is good to have the error found by the type-checker because it gives confidence over type-safty of monadic reifiers.
-On the other hand, the error message is _not_ quickly comprehensible, inspiring the question "How is this invalid list rejected by the type checker?".
+It is good to have the error found by the type-checker because it gives confidence over type-safty of monadic reifiers.
+The question then is "how is this invalid list rejected by the type checker?".
 To answer this question is to understand the error message.
+For me the error message does not make sense after a first reading so I massaged through the type inference process manually and as I hoped I found the same type clash as reported by the type-checker.
+Along the way I also noticed

-It turned out that a thorough (and manual) type analysis not only converges at the error message returned by the type-checker, but also inspires further discussion on several interesting aspects of the code:
+several interesting aspects of the code:

 - The interplay between the reifier's type and the type of the term to be reified.
 - The consequence of using a reifier that is not deep enough.
 - The role played by the explicit type annotation, and what if we get rid of it.

-Now that we have laid down the scope of the note, we shall next unfold the topics into a [summary](#technical-summary) of the technical facts, and then give the [type inference details](#detailed-type-inference) which the summary abstracts.
+Next, in the [Type Clash Summary](#type-clash-summary) I give the major pieces of type information that lead to the type error; and then in [Bonus Observations](#bonus-observations) I discuss on interesting facts and further experiments revealed/motivated by the manual type inference.
+Finally, in  [Detailed Type Inference](#detailed-type-inference) I show the type inference process in relatively small steps.

-## Technical Summary
+## Type Clash Summary

 In a nut shell, the type-checker reports that there is incompatibility between the inferred type for `tm` as defined in the let-binding (line 2), and the annotated type for `tm` as in the pattern matching (line 6).